 SPECIAL EXPERTISE: USDA FUNDING

-As a leading national expert on USDA grant programs, I have completed 30 original proposals and many more reports to a dozen different USDA programs, resulting in more than $2 million in new funding to date.
+As a leading national expert on USDA grant programs, I have completed 40 original proposals and numerous reports to a dozen different USDA programs, resulting in more than $2.2 million in new funding to date.

 I’ve provided consulting assistance on a variety of topics related to USDA funding, including: